macanud0/simplify/README.md

 # simplify
-Tools to help out with self-organization
+Tools to help out with file maintenance tasks